GrumpyRobot21/Rock-Paper-Scissors-Lizard-Spock---Portfolio-Project-2---JavaScript-Essentials/README.md

 <p align="center">
   <img src="assets/images/headerbar.png"?raw=true alt=" picture of the navigation bar"></p>
 This is a simple header displaying the title of the game.
-It is a clean and simlpe layout.

 - ### **Footer.**